 - Schwartzbier – Samuel Adams Black Lager

-- The unique belgian yeast character will add a bright fruity flavor to the dish.
-Usually high carbonation will help cut through the fatiness and boost flavors.
+- The unique Belgian yeast character will add a bright fruity flavor to the dish.
+Usually, high carbonation will help cut through the fattiness and boost flavors.
 The sour beers will clean the pallet and are great to pair with, but I’d caution cooking with them.

 - Saisons – Saison Dupont (one of my absolute favorites with fried food)

 - Belgian Blond Ale – Trappist Westvleteren Blond

 - American Wild – New Belgium Le Terroir

 - Gose – West Brook Gose (the saltiness provides an additional boost in flavor, and this is one of my all-time favorite commercial beers)

 - Berliner Weisse – Professor Fritz Briem 1809

 My Top Choices

 If I had to make a lightning-fast decision when asked what beers to serve and/or cook with for fried shrimp, here would be my three top choices:

 - Boston Lager